 Over the last century, logical and computational phenomena, in addition to more traditional physical ones, have provided mathematics with significant inspirations and been studied intensively.
 Today, as a consequence, mathematical logic and theoretical computer science have become mature as academic disciplines.
-From my (or a mathematician's) point of view, however, the very concepts of logic and computation have not yet been captured in a completely satisfactory manner especially because they have been studied mostly by syntactic and/or synthetic methods.
+From my (or a mathematician's) point of view, however, the very concepts of logic and computation have not been formulated in a completely satisfactory manner (as mathematics) especially because they have been studied mostly by syntactic and/or synthetic methods; that is, something like topological spaces for topology (or the even more basic concept of sets for almost all traditional branches of mathematics) has been missing for logic and computation.
 My research is primarily concerned with this fundamental problem, and I aim to establish a mathematical, in particular semantic and analytic, foundation of logic and computation, whence of (constructive) mathematics as well.

 I believe that such an appropriate mathematical foundation would not only capture the abstract essence of logic and computation but also enable us to view unseen landscape in these fields, providing new mathematical techniques to solve open problems and/or conceptual ideas to develop further theories.
 For instance, my game-semantic approach to mathematical foundations of logic and computation has solved a long-standing open problem in constructive mathematics: the consistency of intensional Martin-Löf type theory with formal Church's thesis.

 I am also interested in category theory, more broadly algebra, and its interplay with logic and computation, known as categorical logic.
 My current focus on these fields is to generalise categorical algebra so that it corresponds to the generalisation of propositional logic to predicate logic.